Commissioner of Valuation and Chief Boundary Surveyor

 Commissioner of Valuation

 The Valuation Office is an independent Government Office headed by the Commissioner of Valuation.
-The current holder of this position is Declan Lavelle, who was appointed to the post by the Minister for Housing, Local Government and Heritage under sections 10(5) - 10(7) of the Valuation Acts 2001 to 2020, as acting Commissioner of Valuation and acting Chief Boundary Surveyor under the Boundary Survey Act 1854.
+The current holder of this position is Colm Lavery, who was appointed to the post by the Minister for Housing, Local Government and Heritage under section 9 of the Valuation Act 2001, as Commissioner of Valuation and as Chief Boundary Surveyor under the Boundary Survey Act 1854.

 The core function of the Valuation Office is the establishment and maintenance of a uniform and equitable valuation base on which commercial rates are levied by Local Authorities, as provided by the Valuation Acts 2001 to 2020.
 These valuations are integral to the commercial rating system in Ireland and form the basis for approximately €1.4 billion of Local Government funding each year.

-As acting Commissioner of Valuation, Declan Lavelle has responsibility for the overall management of the Valuation Office including management of staff and financial resources, delivery of the core remit of the Office to provide up to date valuations of commercial and industrial properties to ratepayers and to rating authorities, delivery of the national revaluation programme, delivery of a programme of ongoing revision of existing rateable valuations.
+As Commissioner of Valuation, Colm Lavery has responsibility for the overall management of the Valuation Office including management of staff and financial resources, delivery of the core remit of the Office to provide up to date valuations of commercial and industrial properties to ratepayers and to rating authorities, delivery of the national revaluation programme, delivery of a programme of ongoing revision of existing rateable valuations.

-As acting Commissioner of Valuation, Declan Lavelle is also responsible for the provision of valuation services to various Government Departments and State agencies and other public bodies including third level colleges, on a non-statutory basis.
+As Commissioner of Valuation, Colm Lavery is also responsible for the provision of valuation services to various Government Departments and State agencies and other public bodies including third level colleges, on a non-statutory basis.
 The Office carries out open market capital and rental valuations including valuations for rent reviews for these customers.
 Open market valuations are provided for properties being transferred between Government Departments, State bodies and other authorities and agencies, both local and national.

-The Commissioner of Valuation is Accounting Officer for the Valuation Office and Valuation Tribunal (Vote 16).
+The Commissioner of Valuation is Accounting Officer for the Valuation Office (Vote 16).

 Under the Public Service Management Act 1997, the Commissioner of Valuation has the following responsibilities: